- Alejandro Buschiazzo, PhD (Principal Investigator)

 This line is focused on studying the molecular architecture of the flagellar filament of Leptospira spp.
 These flagella are periplasmic (a unique feautre in Spirochetes) and are essential for normal translational motility, which is absolutely needed for virulence in pathogenic species.
 The molecular bases that link the flagellum to the cell body enabling the swimming motion, are yet to be discovered.
 Our evidence show that the leptospiral filament is structurally more complex in its protein constitution than flagella from better known bacterial models (in which the filament is built from a single protein species: flagellin, such as in Salmonella).
-In this way we have contributed to discovering protein FcpA, a novel filament component (Wunder et al. Mol Microbiol 2016) key for normal flagellar structure and function.
-More recently, we have also determined the crystal structure of FcpA, and now making progress in uncovering its physiologic interactors to unfold its role(s) in flagellar assembly.
+In this way we have contributed to discovering protein FcpA, a novel filament component (Wunder et al. Mol Microbiol 2016, 101:457-70) key for normal flagellar structure and function.
+More recently, we have crystallized FcpA from pathogenic and saprophytic Leptospira species (San Martin et al., Acta Crystallogr F 2017, 73:123-129), and determined its crystal structure (unpublished results).
+Currently we are making progress in uncovering its physiologic interactors to decipher its role(s) in the flagellar assembly.

 III- Isolation and typing of autochthonous Leptospira serovars

 This line, developed in the context of a collaborative multicentric project, pursues the aim of isolating autochthonous strains of Leptospira bacteria from biologic samples obtained from bovine cattle, suspect of infection.
-Such isolates are being typed with complementary techniques (serologic already available in the country, as well as introducing molecular techniques, with higher sensitivity/specificity).
-This will lead to the creation of a biobank of Leptospira strains, currently not available in the public domain in Uruguay, informative with respect to circulating serovars, instrumental in the preparation of vaccines with higher efficacy.
+Such isolates are being typed with complementary techniques: serologic and novel molecular approaches, with higher sensitivity/specificity (Zarantonelli et al., 2018 manuscript under revision).
+This effort has led to the creation of a biobank of Leptospira strains, which up to now was not available in the public domain in Uruguay, informing the identity of circulating serovars.
+Such a biobank shall be instrumental in the formulation of vaccines with higher efficacy.

 IV- Structural virology